How to Baby Proof Your Apartment

 What kid doesn’t love to play in the dirt?
 A potted plant is the perfect playground for babies and toddlers, so say goodbye to any house plants that are on the floor or within reach to a small gardener prodigy.
 If the weather is warm enough, put them outside or find another location for them, such as hanging them from the ceiling.

-Install baby locks for cabinets
+Step 5: Install baby locks for cabinets

 Kitchens are the most dangerous place in the house –especially for babies.
 No baby should be roaming around on the kitchen floor unattended, but even if you are keeping a close watch on your child, it is wise to secure your bottom kitchen cabinets with baby-proof locks.
 Accidents happen so fast, and the last thing you want is for your child to get into cleaning chemicals under the sink or cut himself on a sharp appliance.

-Keep bathroom doors closed
+Step 6: Keep bathroom doors closed

 Does your dog drink out of the toilet bowl?
 What about your baby?
 Bathrooms are the second-most dangerous place (after kitchens) for a baby or toddler to explore.
 Medicine cabinets, showers, tubs, faucets and chemicals are not baby-friendly.
 The best way to keep your baby safe from the bathroom is to get in the habit of closing the bathroom door – always.
+Aside from that, adding locking doorknobs and cabinet locks can help you gain peace of mind.

-Invest in a baby gate
+Step 7: Invest in a baby gate (or 2)

 In areas that do not have a door, the best investment you can make in your home is a baby gate.
 The safest baby gates are the plastic ones with solid panels.
 It’s best to avoid the kind with fancy bars, as babies can get their hands stuck or even heads stuck in between the rails.
 Accordion-style baby gates are not even made anymore, but if you happen to come across one, don’t even think about using it.
 They are very dangerous and can pinch or even strangle your baby.